realei/ai_learning_notes/React.md

   *Cons:*

-  by default, form will redirect.

 - fetch(or use axios)

-  *fetch* is browser's native API, it is better use native method 'fetch' when 'axios' is not necessary.
-But 'fetch' is based on *Promise*, so the browser has to support *Promise*.
+  it is better use native methon 'fetch' when 'axios' is not necessary

 - form + fetch